-Firms who actually lend their own money and make the loan direct to you.
-Usually these lenders offers will be quite forthright.
+Firms who actually lend their own money and make the loan directly to you.
+Usually, these lenders offer will be quite forthright.
 They’ll also have a Canadian address and some history that you can research.
 They’ll often have a rating with the Better Business Bureau;

 Aggregators often appear in their advertisements to be lenders.
 In fact, they’re not lenders at all – they are marketing firms hoping to collect all your personal information as a lead source.
 These firms then sell your information (the “lead”) to

-a series of lenders in hope of receiving a referral fee in return.
+a series of lenders in the hope of receiving a referral fee in return.

 Because you’re dealing with extremely personal and private information about yourself and your business, we strongly suggest you thoroughly research who you’re applying for a loan from.
 Know who you’re sharing your information with, and understand what they’re going to do with it.
 Stick to either familiar names, or publicly listed companies, companies affiliated with familiar institutions, and/or those with Better Business Bureau ratings.
 Look for companies or brokers with a history in, and commitment to, the lending business.